Novel Coronavirus (COVID-19)

 Are the new COVID vaccines safe?

 The U.S. vaccine safety system ensures that all vaccines are as safe as possible, according to the CDC.
 In the case of the COVID vaccines from Pfizer and Moderna, no scientific steps were skipped.
 The approval process was sped up, but no corners were cut.
-One of the biggest differences was that Phase 2 was begun while Phase I was still happening.
-Steps like funding and permission applications were accelerated.
-It should also be noted that mRNA is manufactured by chemical rather than biological synthesis, so it is much quicker than conventional vaccines to be redesigned, scaled up and mass-produced.

-Are there any side effects?
-Side effects for both the Pfizer and Moderna vaccines were generally mild and temporary and may include pain at the injection site, headache, fever, fatigue, chills and muscle and joint pain.
+Side effects for all three vaccines are generally mild and temporary and may include pain at the injection site, headache, fever, fatigue, chills and muscle and joint pain.
+Some people report increased side effects with the second doses of Pfizer or Moderna, but these are, again, temporary.
 Note: the side effects are very similar to those reported with the annual flu shot on the CDC website.

 There is a remote chance of an allergic reaction, which usually occurs within a few minutes to one hour after receiving a dose.
 If you are allergic to any of the ingredients, you should not take the vaccine.
 (The ingredients are listed below.)